Skip to main content

 John Lewis

-The John Lewis' Partnership company structure makes it one of the more progressive shops on the high street.
+The John Lewis' Partnership's company structure makes it one of the more progressive shops on the high street.
 The Partnership is an employee-owned business with the workers sharing in company profits and having a say in how the business is run.
 It also scores well for tax policy, receiving 70/100 points in this category in our rating system.

 Image: johhn lewis st pancras store front